MicrosoftLearning/mslearn-ai-studio/Instructions/archive/03b-Use-prompt-flow-NER.md

 Large Language Models (LLMs) can be used to perform NER.
 To create an application that takes a text as input and outputs entities, you can create a flow that uses a LLM node with prompt flow.

-In this exercise, you'll use Azure AI Foundry portal's prompt flow to create an LLM application that expects an entity type and text as input.
+In this exercise, you'll use Microsoft Foundry portal's prompt flow to create an LLM application that expects an entity type and text as input.
 It calls a GPT model from Azure OpenAI through a LLM node to extract the required entity from the given text, cleans the result and outputs the extracted entities.

 ![Exercise overview](./media/get-started-lab.png)

-You first need to create a project in the Azure AI Foundry portal to create the necessary Azure resources.
+You first need to create a project in the Foundry portal to create the necessary Azure resources.
 Then, you can deploy a GPT model with the Azure OpenAI service.
 Once you have the necessary resources, you can create the flow.
 Finally you'll run the flow to test it and view the sample output.

-## Create a project in the Azure AI Foundry portal
+## Create a project in the Foundry portal

-You start by creating an Azure AI Foundry portal project and an Azure AI Hub to support it.
+You start by creating an Foundry portal project and an Azure AI Hub to support it.

 1. In a web browser, open [https://ai.azure.com](https://ai.azure.com) and sign in using your Azure credentials.
 1. In the home page, select **+ Create project**.